aragon/connect/docs/connectors/tokens-app.md

 ## Connector API

-To create a new instance of the connector you need the specific Tokens app address and subgraph URL:
+To create a new instance of the connector you need the specific Tokens app address and a subgraph URL:

 ```javascript
 import { TokenManager } from '@aragon/connect-thegraph-tokens'